How To Prepare A Meeting Agenda

 What is a meeting agenda and why is it important?

 A meeting agenda is a list of topics or activities to be covered during a meeting.
-It’s crucial because it provides structure and direction, empowers each team member to contribute effectively, and promotes effective communication, organization, and increased productivity.
+It’s crucial because it provides structure and direction, helps each team member contribute effectively, and promotes effective communication, organization, and increased productivity.

 How can I create an effective meeting agenda?